 Although spelling is a subject most often associated with the elementary grades, high school level spelling words provide an opportunity for students to further develop their mastery of the English language.

 The English language is 85% phonetic, but 15% of all words are not phonetically spelled.
 Since the ability to spell correctly is needed to clearly articulate one's thoughts in writing, this means spelling lessons must remain an important part of the high school curriculum.

 High school teachers who wish to promote better spelling skills can use the following tips when developing classroom lesson plans:

-- Many high school students believe that learning to spell correctly isn’t an important skill, since most of their writing is done using word processing programs with spell check software.
-Use the articles Garbage In, Garbage Out: Errors Caused by Over-Reliance on Spelling Checkers and Ten Common Writing Mistakes Your Spell Checker Won’t Find to begin a discussion of how this philosophy can spell disaster.
+- Many high school students believe that learning to spell correctly isn't an important skill, since most of their writing is done using word processing programs with spell check software.
+Use these two articles to begin a discussion of how this philosophy can spell disaster: